-Though I’ve always seen Rome as a city for lovers, I can’t deny that it has a certain morbid quality about it, what with all the church tombs, catacombs, and gladiator lore that are a part of its urban fabric.
-That’s what makes visiting Rome around Halloween a good bet – it’s like an instant haunted house!
+Rome has an undeniably morbid quality about it, what with all the church tombs, catacombs, and gladiator lore that are a part of its urban fabric.
+It’s like an instant haunted house.

 Despite this — or perhaps, because of it — Rome doesn’t pay much mind to Halloween.
 When you can walk into nearly any of Rome’s hundreds of churches and find marble skulls, morbid depictions of death, and actual body parts and skeletons, dressed in burial finery, on display, then you don’t have much need for a holiday that celebrates such things.
 Nevertheless, the city is a great place to visit at Halloween or for those with goth tendencies.